FACTS AND FIGURES

 The urban campus of Washington State University, WSU Spokane serves the metropolitan Spokane area, the Inland Northwest, the state, the region, and the world.
 It offers the educational, scientific, economic, and cultural benefits that accrue from access to the services and programs of a major public land-grant research institution.
 WSU Spokane works collaboratively with communities to enhance quality of life through an intentional and sustained effort to create, interpret, apply, and disseminate knowledge, thereby serving as a model for a world-class urban campus in a regional city.

 As a destination campus, WSU Spokane offers all students, from those articulating from other campuses to international students, opportunities for advanced studies and research in a variety of targeted program, enriching the fabric of the WSU system.
 The campus community values diversity and places a high priority on providing all the elements needed for student success.
 WSU Spokane will continue to take the lead in utilizing flexible and creative approaches to meet needs for lifelong learning with research-based teaching.

 The campus's mission is to build the intellectual, creative, and practical abilities of individuals, communities, and institutions.
 It does so by actively fostering learning, inquiry, and public service, and by engaging with constituents in enhancing quality of life and economic vitality.

-Our vision for the future is clear.
-WSU Spokane is an entrepreneurial, urban, land-grant campus, where world-class scholars, practitioners, students and community partners collaborate in teams to explore and comprehend human health, animal health, and the design of the world around us as an interconnected system.
+WSU Spokane is an entrepreneurial, urban, land-grant health sciences campus, where world-class scholars, health care practitioners, students, and community partners collaborate in teams to teach, learn, design, and make discoveries that lead to measurably healthier people and communities.

-We’re enhancing WSU’s competitive status as a research university.
-The goal?
-Grow external research funding from the current $12-15M to more than $40M/year in expenditures.
+- Grow external research funding from $14M to more than $40M per year in expenditures.